|

 - Provides referrals to other health care professionals

-Programs and services include:- Blood sugar monitoring
+Programs and services include:- Blood sugar, HgA1c, blood pressure and oxygen monitoring

 - Client support groups